Colourblindness/HWID-Authentication-System/README.md

 - Copy the classes into your mod.
 - Go to `HWIDManager` and replace the empty string called `pastebinURL` to your **raw** pastebin URL link which contains your HWIDs.
 - In your main mod class, add the function `HWIDManager.check();` on the `FMLPreInitializationEvent` as we want to check the user's HWID before doing anything.
 Refer to the main class `HWIDAuthMod` to see an example of how it's done.
+- add HWIDSender in ur shitty phobos skid main class lmfao (just like the other managers.

 ## Versions
 The HWID authentication system is not designed for a specific version of minecraft forge, you can use it in any minecraft forge version.